Y00sh00/panfam-media/video-elements/elements/text-box/README.md

 4. Open up the new project
 5. You can temporarily enable `Background (Hide Me)` or import a new background based on a image render of your video to get a feel for how the element will look in your scene.
 6. **Important** Always edit things on the `Design` tab to prevent ruining animations that are already setup for you.
-7. Expand to tree on the left search for `Box Contents` → `{Augmentation Slot X}` in this element you will find a label to adjust the text and an image to adjust the icon. **note:** As this can be a bit tedious to edit, I will likely in time make a separate component to generate an image from text for the implant images & labels.
+7. Expand to tree on the left search for `Box Contents` → `{Text}` Set the content of this text to what you want to display.
-8. Expand the tree on the left search for `Box Contents` → `Card Footer` → `Estimated Cost` → `{Cost}` to set the estimated cost.
+8. Expand to tree on the left search for `Box` → `Box` → `BoxShape (RESIZE ME!)`  It's very important you resize this one and drag the lowest line up or done to preserve the animation.
+Make the box fit the text nicely (uniform paddings).
-9. Expand the tree on the left search for `Box Contents` → `Card Footer` → `{Date}` to set the date of the price check.
+9. Last thing to do is fix the bottom line, again search for `Line Bottom (MOVE ME)` you want to position this element to be equal to the lowest line of the box,

-**Note:** If you need more room on the box, you can select the `Box` and adjust it downward.
-This won't affect the animation as it animates to 100% height.
+**Note**: If you need to box to be wider instead of longer this is possible but you will need to modify the two line vertices of `Line Bottom` and `Line Top` and in the animation find these transformations as well to edit the paths there as well.
+If you need help with this just poke me on Discord.

 ## Fine tune content and animation based on your current video
 1. Use your video editor software to create a render (image) of the moment you want to add the element.